 We encourage out of town filmmakers to attend the festival, but there is absolutely no requirement or pressure to do so.
 We will arrange a discounted hotel on your behalf, but are unable to pay for visiting filmmakers' travel or lodging expenses.

 We expect local filmmakers whose work we select to attend their screening, and we strongly recommend they participate in the festival, which provides excellent networking and learning opportunities.
 Filmmakers have traveled to Buffalo Dreams from Australia, the UK, Mexico and from all over the United States to screen their work.
 Local filmmakers need to step up their game and support other films screened at the festival, attending filmmakers, and other local artists.
-We also expect local filmmakers to promote their screening to family and friends, which is the best way to ensure a successful screening.
+We also expect local filmmakers to promote their screening to family and friends through social networking, which is the best way to ensure a successful screening.

 While we consider the categories of Comedy and Fantasy self explanatory, we offer the following additional comments for our other categories: